InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_Analog_to_Digital_Converter.rst

-This application note provides details on using the Analog to Digital Converter (ADC) peripheral of Talaria TWO modules.
+.. _ex adc:

 Analog to Digital Converter (ADC)
 --------------------------------

+This application note provides details on using the Analog to Digital Converter (ADC) peripheral of Talaria TWO modules.

 Talaria TWO modules have a 10-bit effective SAR ADC for measuring the internal supply voltage and temperature levels in addition to measuring